Precancer/PHLEX-test/docs/source/deep-imcyto.rst

 =============================

 **deep-imcyto** is a deep learning-based software pipeline for the identification of nuclei and cells in imaging mass cytometry (IMC) data.
-It is based on a U-Net++ architecture combined with a custom postprocessing procedure, and is trained on the :ref:`NISD-anchor`` consisting of 40,000+ nuclei from IMC images of lung and other tissue types.
+It is based on a U-Net++ architecture combined with a custom postprocessing procedure, and is trained on the :ref:`TRACERx Lung IMC nuclear training dataset`. consisting of 40,000+ nuclei from IMC images of lung and other tissue types.

 **deep-imcyto** began as branch of the **nfcore/imcyto** IMC analysis pipeline from van Maldegem et al. As such running deep-imcyto should be familiar to users of nfcore/imcyto.